hboutemy/todo/README.md

   - ~~save comparison result of local build vs reference artifact~~
   - ~~detect that a Maven module is not installed or deployed, then should not be part of buildinfo~~
   - ~~move code from studies buildinfo:buildinfo to [maven-artifact-plugin](https://github.com/apache/maven-artifact-plugin):buildinfo~~
-  - detect used plugins/goals and display if known non-reproducible
+  - ~~[artifact:check-buildplan](https://maven.apache.org/plugins/maven-artifact-plugin/plugin-issues.html) detect used plugins/goals and display if known non-reproducible~~
   - add a goal to report on dependencies reproducibility (against a trusted list...)
 - effective reproducibility tracking:
   - ~~track Maven Central for (effective) pom with reproducible timestamp~~